 Material to be burned shall be arranged to provide adequate aeration to allow the material to burn with a minimum of smoke.

-The use of burn barrels to burn materials is prohibited, unless authorized by the local fire agency with jurisdiction.
-Burn barrels shall only be used to burn materials consistent with the provisions of Part 7 (Residential Burning).
+The use of burn barrels or burn cages to burn materials is prohibited, unless authorized by the local fire agency with jurisdiction.
+Burn barrels / burn cages shall only be used to burn materials consistent with the provisions of Part 7 (Residential Burning).

 Material containing poison oak shall not be burned where in the opinion of the Air Pollution Control Officer the smoke from the burning operations could adversely affect adjacent or nearby residences.